samluyk/PHPLedger/README.md

 ### To do:
 - a prettier date box
 - mobile device css
-- one click export of database
+- one click backup of database
 - a working "delete last entry" button in case of incorrect input
 - use of a global config.php file - timezone/db connection
-- convert to PDO's
-- complete documentation
+- complete documentation & install/usage guide
-- Better install guide with how to edit categories
 - ability to track different investment account values (my financial overview spreadsheet)

 ### To done: